 - Two half-orcs taking cover among bushes bright red with berries, readying their bows.

-For improv, I’ve adapted a list from J Strandberg to my virtual DM screen (a Google Sheet), adding senses, as a reminder to myself.
+For improv, I’ve adapted a list from Jeremy Strandberg to my virtual DM screen (a Google Sheet), adding senses, as a reminder to myself.
 When a battle arises, I try to improvise three locations, each with an aspect and evocative of a sense:

 - Position (relative to each other, prone vs. standing, in the doorway, etc.)